nellysattari/NodeJs-SitecoreFrontend/README.md

 ## HandleBar
-We try to simulate the mvc views so it means that we would need to assign some classes and attributes .
+We try to simulate the mvc views (Razor) so it means that we would need to assign some classes and attributes .
 If it didnot work for firfox lets input the code to this website and recieve the renedered code and then test it http://tryhandlebarsjs.com/